Pre-Licensing Financial & Background Investigations

 What is included in the registration fee?

 The fee includes all classroom materials and a certificate of completion from the University of Nevada, Las Vegas.
-A continental breakfast, lunch and afternoon refreshments each day will also be provided
+A continental breakfast, lunch and afternoon refreshments each day will also be provided.
+All other expenses, including airfare, ground transportation, evening meals and incidentals are the responsibility of the participant.

 Are there recommended accommodations?